Drawing

 Drawing Order

-Each and has a z attribute.
+Each space and entity has a z attribute.
 You can set it at initialization or afterwards via the z attribute, though you have to call #reorder_spaces or #reorder_entities on your scene or space to actually update the drawing order.

 The scene renders its spaces in increasing z order, and the cameras in the spaces then draw the entities in increasing z order.
 The systems' render methods get called before the drawable drawing.